micro/services/README.md

 - Services must be built using the Micro platform
 - Any dependency must be configured using the Micro Config
 - All services must include a README.md and be well commented

+## Config

+Config for each service should be stored under the service key by name

+E.g db postgres host address `db.address`